johnyang101/reticular-sae/README.md

 This repository contains code for training and evaluating Sparse Autoencoders, with a focus on protein structure prediction tasks.
 The project includes components for:

-- Training SAE models with configurable parameters
+- Training SAE models on protein language model embeddings.
-- Evaluating RMSD (Root Mean Square Deviation) for protein structure predictions
+- Evaluating RMSD (Root Mean Square Deviation) for protein structure prediction on CASP14.
-- Integration with ESMF (ESM Fold) predictions

 ## Project Structure